Boeing, Airbus kept in suspense over big Dubai jet deals

 Airbus is poised to clinch a deal for as many as 120 A320neo from Air Arabia, while Air Senegal will take A220s, delegates said.
 Bloomberg said the Senegal deal involved 8 jets.

 Possible regional targets for Boeing's MAX include Turkey's SunExpress, which currently flies earlier 737s.
-The airline is co-owned by Lufthansa <LHAG.DE> and Turkish Airlines <THYAO.IS>.
+The airline is co-owned by Lufthansa and Turkish Airlines.

 Signing for larger jets, Biman Bangladesh Airlines backed Boeing.